NIW Approvals: Physical Sciences Success Stories

 This petitioner is also internationally known for his scientific discoveries in understanding the radiation driven processes in polymer solutions leading to the formation of thermosensitive polymeric materials, also known as smart hydrogels.
 Petitioner’s background in the radiation chemistry of macromolecules included researching new materials for modern photoresist for extreme UV photolithography.
 His research will help determine the size of modern microchips in future electronic devises.

-Research Chemist - Cell migration as it relates to the treatment of diseases.
+Cell migration as it relates to the treatment of diseases.

 USCIS approved a petition for a chemistry researcher.
 The researcher is a materials science and nanotechnology scientist specializing in biomimic materials and biosensors.